ryansteed/heuristic-moral-machine/log.md

   + Find more ethical algorithm use cases in the literature - maybe start with that one ethical alg lit review with the collective/individual taxonomy - try to find examples from each category in the taxonomy
   + Preferably a text/NLP problem
   + Maybe housing allocation for the homeless?
+- Replicate some other models for an MM baseline (to better compare performance - only way to know if actually comparable)
+  + Kim et al.
+    * Try to reproduce Figure 8 (out of sample individual voter predictions) - for each of their benchmark models - note that they sample a very low number of respondents, this may affect results
+    ~ Rewrite regular analysis to use abstract vectors as well - much simpler, but requires LF re-write
+      - Need to fix some of the labeling functions - inexplicable drop in LF model accuracy after simplification to abstract vectors
+  + Nootigatthu et al.
+    * Just get the mean anonymous preference profile, Borda counted - don't bother with sampling - how many times does the "voted" decision agree with my ML model's decision? this would be true accuracy - see section 6.1
 - Develop a combined method with Snorkel and pairwise preference learning - i.e. try to apply a regression (learning to rank, basically) ML model to LF output
   + Basically, develop some social choice methods for "fairly" combining LFs - e.g. let's say you have LFs from the nurses, the doctors, the patients, and the hospital admins; how to reconcile conflicts algorithmically? (and validate?)
   + Idea: Add a method for strategically weighting heuristics based on the expert's "strength of belief" in them